survivejs/webpack-book/manuscript/extending/01_loaders.md

 ## Debugging Loaders with *loader-runner*

-[loader-runner](https://www.npmjs.com/package/loader-runner) allows you to run loaders without webpack making it a good tool for learning more about loader development.
+[loader-runner](https://www.npmjs.com/package/loader-runner) allows you to run loaders without webpack making it a useful tool for learning more about loader development.
 Install it first:

 ```bash
 npm install loader-runner --save-dev